GaranczDorottya/test-automation-masterwork/README.md

 4. Type `.\gradlew clean test` into the terminal
 5. Press `Enter`

-If you would like to rerun the test package without failed or broken tests, change the following part of the code and files:
+If you would like to rerun the test package change the following part of the code:

-* Change the content of the CSV file.
-To do this, find the `resources` folder in your opened Gradle project, open the `blog_input_data.csv` file and change the `comment` column's content.\
-(This step is needed because the user cannot send the same comments twice to the website.)
 * Find and open the `BaseTest` class and change the `String` parameters after the `Valid User data -->` comment to any other valid data.\
 (This is needed so the test can register a new user which can be used thru out the test package again.)